-Eileen Donahoe is Executive Director of the Global Digital Policy Incubator at Stanford University’s Center for Democracy, Development and the Rule of Law, where she works to develop global digital policies that address human rights, security and governance challenges.
-She served as the first US Ambassador to the United Nations Human Rights Council in Geneva, during the Obama Administration.
+Eileen Donahoe is Executive Director of the Global Digital Policy Incubator at Stanford University’s Cyber Policy Center, where she works to develop global digital policies that address human rights, security and governance challenges.
+She served as the first U.S. Ambassador to the United Nations Human Rights Council in Geneva, during the Obama Administration.
 After leaving government, she was Director of Global Affairs at Human Rights Watch where she represented the organization worldwide on human rights foreign policy.
 Eileen is a member of Board of Directors of the National Endowment for Democracy; the World Economic Forum Council on the Future of Human Rights; the University of Essex Advisory Board on Human Rights, Big Data and Technology; and the Benetech Advisory Board.
 She served as Co-Chair of the NETmundial Initiative and as a member of the Freedom Online Coalition Working Group on Freedom & Security.
 She is a Distinguished Fellow at the Center for International Governance Innovation and an Affiliate at the Center for International Security & Cooperation at Stanford University.
 Previously, she was a technology litigator at Fenwick & West in Silicon Valley.
 She holds a BA from Dartmouth, an M.T.S. from Harvard, a J.D. from Stanford Law School, an MA in East Asian Studies from Stanford, and a Ph.D. in Ethics and Social Theory from the GTU in the Cooperative Program with UC Berkeley.
 She is a member of the Council on Foreign Relations.